If you’re looking for internships, then this article is for you…

 We’re going to go step-by-step through how to find summer internships for college students… including the best internship websites, plus some tips that most students don’t know! (so makes sure you read until the end).

-Note: For general job search engines like LinkedIn and Glassdoor, put “internship” into the search box, along with the type of internship program you’re looking for.
+Note: For general job search engines on the list above, like LinkedIn and Glassdoor, put “internship” into the search box, along with the type of internship program you’re looking for.

-Don’t stop here though, the following tips are often even MORE powerful (and faster) methods for finding relevant internship programs, both paid and unpaid.
+Don’t stop here though, the tips coming up next are even MORE powerful (and faster) methods for finding relevant internship programs, both paid and unpaid.
 So check out the tips below before you run off to search online.

 Your professors often have industry connections and know employers that offer opportunities to intern in the summer.